"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person who acts like a know-it-all?"

 If needed, take them aside and explain how his or her actions make you feel.
 Allow them to save face by acknowledging, recognizing, or appreciating their expertise but that you are comfortable handling it independently.

-Excellent, now, be prepared, because the person may not back down and take responsibility.
+Excellent, now, be prepared because the person may not back down and take responsibility.

 That's when you might want to ask them to have a more serious one-on-one chat with you.
 Then, describe how you felt about having them interject.
-Use "I" phrases like: "I" was bothered when you interjected in the meeting because "I" had already worked on this project, and "I" know what needed to happen exactly.
+Use "I" phrases like: "I" was bothered when you interjected in the meeting because "I" had already worked on this project, and "I" knew what needed to happen exactly.

 A person who has a minimum of self-awareness will understand and even better, apologize.